Goofy: Voice actors

 Pinto Colvig voiced Goofy for most of his classic appearances from 1932 (Mickey's Revue) to 1938 (The Whalers) when he had a falling out with Disney and left the company to work on other projects.
 He was later replaced by Jack Bailey in 1939, and George Johnson from 1940 to 1942 (Johnson would also voice Goofy in No Sail in 1945).
 However, Colvig returned to Disney and resumed the role in 1944 (How to Be a Sailor) until shortly before his death in 1967.
 One of his last known performances as the character was for the Telephone Pavilion at Expo 67.
 Many cartoons featured Goofy silent, recycled dialogue from earlier shorts, or had various different-sounding Goofys instead of the original.
 Colvig also gave Goofy a normal voice for four George Geef shorts.
-The famous Goofy holler was originally performed by Austrian skiier Hannes Schroll for the 1941 animated short The Art of Skiing.
+The famous Goofy holler was originally performed by Austrian skier Hannes Schroll for the 1941 animated short The Art of Skiing.